jehy/wp-noexternallinks/tags/3.3.9/readme.txt

 Now you don't need to worry about your page rank or index, dropping because of spam bots.
 You write any kind of http link - and it becomes internal or hidden!
 Of cause, all the links will still be usable :).

+Warning: this plugin may conflict with your caching plugins, including Hyper Cache.
+Usually adding redirect page to caching plugin exclusions works fine, but I can't garantee that everything will go smoothly.
+By the way, after deactivation this plugins leaves no traces in your database or hard drive - so if you have you have problems after deactivation - please, search them in another source.

 ###New Features:

 ####Version 3.3.2 implemented: